jamhed/yachat/README.md

 6. Count messages for diff. convs
 7. Filter messages for current conv in Dumper
 8. Inite user by name/email
-9. Double load conv by query_convs in Conv/List

 DONE
 ====